 On That Note

 Now you’re all clued up on how to know what hairstyle suits you.
 Of course, we haven’t covered all of the possible head shapes.
-For the best judgment on your facial geometry, pop in over to your barber of choice and have an expert architect craft a haircut which suits you perfectly.
+For the best judgement on your facial geometry, pop in over to your barber of choice and have an expert architect craft a haircut which suits you perfectly.